-Following widespread consultations in the second half of 2015 the Disability Justice Framework was developed, and since that time the project has developed significant resources, training and Communities of Practice across NSW.
+Following widespread consultations in the second half of 2015 the Disability Justice Framework was developed, providing significant resources, training and Communities of Practice across NSW.

-Since the Leaders’ Launch in early April 2016, a wide range of training has been delivered across many locations throughout the state.
-These have comprised a mix of face-to-face courses, held at numerous locations across NSW during 2016 and 2017, as well as online courses and webinars.
+Following the Leaders’ Launch in early April 2016, a wide range of training was delivered across many locations throughout the state.
+These comprised a mix of face-to-face courses, held at numerous locations across NSW during 2016 and 2017, as well as online courses and webinars.

-The Disability Justice Project will be ongoing until November 2017, and provides a number of resources:
+The Disability Justice Project provided a number of resources: